rhaidiz/yves/README.md

 # Yves
-Yves is a simple HTTP(s) Man-in-The-Middle proxy.
+Yves is a simple HTTP(s) and WebSocket Man-in-The-Middle proxy.

 # Main Features
-* HTTP(s) Man-in-The-Middle proxy;
+* HTTP(s) and WebSocket Man-in-The-Middle proxy;
-* Custom HTTP requests handlers;
+* Custom HTTP request\response handlers;
+* Custom WebSocket request\response handlers;
-* Custom HTTP responses handlers.
+* Custom CA for TLS connections;
+* Support for upstream proxy.

 # Usage

-More usage examples can be found in the [examples](examples/) folder.

 ## Start a server
 The following snippets of code shows how to start a simple mitm proxy.